javalin/website/_posts/tutorials/2017-05-25-javalin-heroku-example.md

 Now we can deploy our application using `mvn heroku:deploy`.

-Again, make sure you are in your project root, then enter:
+Again, make sure you're in your project root, then enter:
 ~~~bash
 mvn heroku:deploy
 ~~~